-Use the primary credit card for everything you buy.
-This will allow you to track how much you spend on each category of your life, both monthly and annually.
+Use your primary credit card for everything you buy.
+This will allow you to track how much you spend in every spending category, both monthly and annually.
 This will also help with money management, budgeting, and tax preparation.
 (Note: this only works if you use one primary credit card.)
 American Express, Visa, and MasterCard have a feature that is really great.
 Each card has a different name for the feature but basically it allows the cardholder to receive an annual expense statement.
-This annual statement breaks down by category how the cardholder spent money all year.
+This annual statement breaks down, by category, how the cardholder spent money all year.
 You can use the annual expense statement to see how much you spent on gas, groceries, cell phone, restaurants, movies, et cetera...